 Space range explained

-The JT4 Team supports the STTR mission by providing a tailorable space warfare range to develop lethal, agile and resilient joint Warfighters.
-Breaking this down further, the STTR provides three range components to our customers:
+The JT4 Team supports the NSTTC mission by providing a tailorable space warfare range to develop lethal, agile and resilient joint Warfighters.
+Breaking this down further, the NSTTC provides three range components to our customers:

 Platforms and exercises supported